 But if you are ever re-routed through Kilimanjaro, do not fear.
 It is possibly the most beautiful airport in the world.
 Like some luxurious beach-side hut; wooden decking and courtyard cafés, brightly-coloured cushions and trees growing through the roof.
 Flying in, the summit of Mount Kilimanjaro peaks majestically through the clouds.
 (And my hold bag did follow me all the way.)

-Despite some big changes that have happened here since my last visit six months ago, it sort of feels like I never left.
+I’ve been back in Buswelu for about ten days now.
+Despite some big changes since my last visit six months ago, it feels like I never left.
 It’s incredible how much difference a little rain can make.
-There are luscious green plants and trees everywhere you look and the corn plants tower to over six feet tall.
-In a way, it makes the place seem much more prosperous, healthy and full of life.
+Luscious green plants and trees are everywhere you look and the corn plants tower over six feet.
+It makes the place seem more prosperous, healthy and full of life.

 We are enjoying trying the little cafés that seemed to have cropped up around the village since last time.
 We’re making a habit out of sampling each one on our walk back from site at lunchtime.
 At 35 degrees, we’re usually gasping for a cold soda in one of the cafés.